• Pay My Bill

 • Radiofrequency Ablation (RFA).
 This procedure uses heat to destroy tissue.
 This treatment is used for long-term pain management.

-Fibroids are usually found during a routine pelvic exam with your doctor.
+Fibroids are typically found during pelvic exams.
 Further testing may be required to diagnose uterine fibroids.
 These tests include:

 • Ultrasound